Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/global-artifacts/user_manual.md

 **1. Registering Vehicles:**
 * Log in to the system
 * Choose the option "Register a vehicle"
-* Type the Brand, Model, Vehicle Id; Type, \nTare,Gross Weight, Current Km, Register Date, \nAcquisition Date, Maintenance/Checkup Frequency of the vehicle, as requested
+* Type the Brand, Model, Vehicle Id; Type, Tare, Gross Weight, Current Km, Register Date, Acquisition Date, Maintenance/Checkup Frequency of the vehicle, as requested

 **2. Registering Vehicles Check-up:**
 * Log in to the system